mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 - Students

 **Scenarios**
-1. Associate Student 11 with this StudentProgramAssociation with SchoolFoodServiceProgramService  = 2
+1. Associate Student 11 with this StudentProgramAssociation using SchoolFoodServiceProgramServiceDescriptor = 2 (Free)
-2. Change FRP Meal Code to 1
+2. Change SchoolFoodServiceProgramServiceDescriptor to 1 (Reduced)

+**New for School Year 2022-23**
+The following scenarios are added for school year 2022-23 to test for _Direct Certification_:
-3. **New for School Year 22-23**: Set the Direct Certification element to True for this student
+  1. Associate Student 1 as code **2 (Free)** based on the application for educational benefits.
+Demonstrate that this student's default value for Direct Certification is **false**.
+Then set the Direct Certification element to **true** for this student.
+  2. Associate Student 2 as **1 (Reduced)** on the application for educational benefits.
+Demonstrate that this student's default value for Direct Certification is **false**.
+Then set the Direct Certification element to **True** for this student.
+Then, set the Direct Certification element to **False**.
+  3. Demonstrate that Student 3 is not eligible by default (no assocation).
+Now associate this student to **2 (Free)** and set the Direct Certification element to **True**.
+  4. Return to Student 1, and change the Direct Certification value back to **false**.
+  5. Return to Student 2 and set the **end date** for the entire program association to the end of the school year in order to demonstrate that they will no longer be eligible after this year.

 ## Resource: StudentSection504PlanProgramAssociation
 **Description**